SmartBear/hiptest-api-documentation/source/includes/_folders.md

 }
 ```

-This endpoint destroy a folder children
+This endpoint destroys all sub-folders of the target folder

 ### URL Parameters